coinetwork/pokergpt/Privacy.md

 This Privacy Policy may be updated from time to time for any reason.
 We will notify you of any changes to our Privacy Policy by posting the new Privacy Policy here.

 Contact me
-If you have any questions regarding privacy while using the Application, or have questions about me practices, please contact me via email at hifrankhu@gmail.com
+If you have any questions regarding privacy while using the Application, or have questions about me practices, please contact me.